John F. Boyle Jr.: Discovery of Noreen's body

 A warrant was issued to search Boyle's Erie home on January 25, 1990, after Collier Boyle phoned Messmore and informed him that Jack had told him he was taking him to Florida, and implied that he "might not make it back alive" from that trip.
 It was around this time that Sherri Campbell gave birth to her and Jack Boyle's daughter.
 Messmore and other officers descended upon the house and began the search, starting immediately with the basement.

 Green carpeting had been laid on the floor, over newly-painted gray flooring, and a shelf stood halfway-built in a corner.
 Officers demolished the shelf and removed the carpet, and an officer noted that a portion of the floor—despite being coated with fresh concrete—was unusually soft and sedimented.
-The officers took a shovel and excavated the area, and after about three hours, they unearthed a nude, badly-decomposed female body.
+The officers took a shovel and excavated the area, and after about three hours, they unearthed a nude female body wrapped in green tarp and a plastic bag around her head.
 The woman wore a custom Rolex watch with Noreen Boyle's initials engraved on it, which had stopped on December 31—indicating the date of death.
 DNA tests after a secondary exhumation positively identified the woman as Noreen Boyle.
 The autopsy confirmed she had died of suffocation, while having antecedently suffered blunt force trauma to her head.
 John Boyle was subsequently arrested and charged with first-degree murder.

 Trial and conviction

-The trial of Dr. John Boyle took place in June 1990.
+The trial of John Boyle took place in June of 1990.
 Prosecutor James Mayer, Jr. spearheaded the trial.
 The prosecution's key witness was Collier Boyle, who testified about the sounds he heard on the night of his mother's disappearance, his father's suspicious remarks following the incident, and his father's prior abusive behavior and extramarital relationships.
-Dr. Boyle later took the stand and testified in his own defense, contending that he did not murder Noreen, and that somebody else must have done so and planted the evidence in his home.
+Boyle later took the stand and testified in his own defense, contending that he did not murder Noreen, and that somebody else must have done so and planted the evidence in his home.
 He stuck to his story that his wife left in an unknown car after an argument.
-The jury found Dr. Boyle guilty of first-degree murder and felony abuse of a corpse, and sentenced him to life imprisonment without the possibility of parole for twenty years, consecutive to an 18-month term for abusing a corpse.
-As of April 2024, he is incarcerated at the Marion Correctional Institution in Marion, Ohio.
+The jury found Boyle guilty of first-degree murder and felony abuse of a corpse, and sentenced him to life imprisonment without the possibility of parole for twenty years, consecutive to an 18-month term for abusing a corpse.
+He was incarcerated at the Marion Correctional Institution in Marion, Ohio until his death on April 18, 2026.

-The John Boyle trial captivated Mansfield, Ohio, becoming a significant part of local history.
+The John Boyle murder trial captivated Mansfield, Ohio, becoming a significant part of local history.
 It drew extensive media coverage, akin to a soap opera, with the community closely following each development.
 This attention reflected the trial's impact on the collective consciousness and discussions within Mansfield, underscoring the profound effect of high-profile legal cases on small communities.
 It became the second most publicized case in Ohio history, after the 1954 case of Sam Sheppard – coincidentally also involving an osteopath accused of murdering his wife.